 What Is Dwell Time in SEO?
-What Can You Do to Maximise Dwell Time for Ecommerce?
+7 Tips to Maximise Dwell Time for Ecommerce

 Table of Contents

-Dwell time denotes the time that a shopper spends on a single web page or multiple web pages on your online store.
+Dwell time denotes the time that a searcher spends on a single web page or multiple web pages on your online store.

-The window of time between the shopper landing on your web page after clicking the link on the SERP (Search Engine Results Page) on Google or Bing and exiting the page is known as dwell time.
+The window of time between the searcher landing on your web page after clicking the link on the SERP (Search Engine Results Page) on Google or Bing and navigating back to the SERP is known as dwell time.
 So, in ecommerce, dwell time is really a measure of shoppers’ needs and engagement.

 The average dwell time for a top 10 Google result, according to a SearchMetrics study, is 3 minutes and 10 seconds.